 Individuals with a current, unexpired grant of DACA will continue to hold DACA until it expires.
 This means that current DACA recipients maintain their protection from deportation and work permit until their current expiration date.
-USCIS will not refer DACA recipients and applicants to U.S. Immigration and Customs Enforcement (ICE) for deportation unless they meet USCIS’ Notice to Appear guidance or post a risk to national security or public safety.
+USCIS will not refer DACA recipients and applicants to U.S. Immigration and Customs Enforcement (ICE) for deportation unless they meet USCIS’ Notice to Appear guidance or pose a risk to national security or public safety.
 Applicants with currently pending and processing applications should attend biometrics appointments and respond to any requests for additional evidence they receive from USCIS.

 For more information, please see the government’s Frequently Asked Questions